JimBobSquarePants/jQuery-Google-Analytics/README.md

 Will bind the `_trackPageview` analytics method to click event of the selected DOM object.

+A jsfiddle [link](http://jsfiddle.net/jamessouth/4wV2g/2/) is available for simple testing an debugging.

 Please use the [GitHub issue tracker](https://github.com/JimBobSquarePants/jQuery-Google-Analytics-Plugin/issues) for bug reports and feature requests.